CoroNaut/CDDA-Chunk-mover/README.md

  2. Input your CDDA save file location
  3. The options will auto populate with what you can do

-## Copy overmap tiles from one map to another using python
+## Copy overmap tiles from one map to another
 If you want to copy an overmap chunk...
 1. fill in the world to copy from, and the world to copy to.
 2. Enter coordinates from in-game into the menu.